PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 -- Leave him where he has fallen as a warning.

 As if they needed more warning, thought Samga.

+> And where every Orc had been, there was now a greasy spot on the floor.
+And in the center of each greasy spot -- pure and untarnished, was a small pile of gold.
+About a stomachful, Boltac thought, before he could banish the strange and terrible thought from his mind.

 # And a bunch of confused wolves